martinjw/Tidier/readme.md

 This port was originally written so I could warn about presentational tags and attributes (center, b, align="right" ...)
 Over time, I have also added detection for **some** HTML5.

-##History
+## History

 The original HTML Tidy project is http://tidy.sourceforge.net/ and has updates until 2008.

 Around 2000, a Java port was created and this was in turn ported to C# around 2005 as http://sourceforge.net/projects/tidynet/

-This is a port of the TidyNet project, first in .net 3.5/VS2008, now updated to VS2013.
+This is a port of the TidyNet project, first in .net 3.5/VS2008, then updated to VS2013, now to .netStandard 2 and .net8.

 I made this port with the following changes: